Pam Fraser Solomon

-Pam Fraser Solomon FRSA is a British producer/director of Guyanese heritage, whose work spans four decades in theatre, radio, film, television and education, winning prizes such as the Commission for Racial Equality "Race in the Media Award" in 1999.
+Pam Fraser Solomon FRSA is a British producer and director of Guyanese heritage, whose work spans four decades in theatre, radio, film, television and education, winning prizes such as the Commission for Racial Equality "Race in the Media Award" in 1999.
 She worked for 16 years with BBC Radio, where she was a senior producer.
 Her career in fringe and repertory theatre includes working for venues such as the Sheffield Crucible and the Theatre Royal Stratford East, and she is currently the Head of Creative Producing at Mountview drama school.

 Background

 Born in Guyana and raised in London, England, Pam Fraser Solomon holds a master's degree from Middlesex University.
 Her early career included work in fringe and repertory theatre, with venues such as the Sheffield Crucible, the Theatre Royal Stratford East and the Haymarket Theatre, and as a director for theatre companies Temba and BTC (Black Theatre Co-operative) in the 1980s.
 Bonnie Greer quoted Fraser Solomon in a 2006 Guardian article as saying: "In those days, black theatre was the new kid on the block, surviving from production to production or, if you were very lucky, season to season....The difference between black theatre and the rest was that many of us had degrees in drama or English, even physics – but we didn't dress the stage with it.
 You didn't have to be into theatre to make black theatre, and black theatre didn't always happen in black theatre spaces.
 But oddly, everyone knew exactly what they were talking about when they said 'black theatre'.
 Often we were expected to be 'black' and produce something alternative, preferably 'ghetto'.
 Funding bodies could ask you to be 'theatre' today and 'black' tomorrow.
 It was shifting sands."

 Speaking of how her Guyanese heritage and the experience of growing up in London as a Black woman has impacted her work, Fraser Solomon has said: "People like me with experiences that can inform characterisation and storytelling, subtly changing the emphasis, can lead drama away from comfort zones.
 This doesn't make me better than others, but it makes my contribution equally valid.
 I see the world through the eyes of a Black woman, so in that sense all my intuition eventually leads back to that fact."

 From 1991, Fraser Solomon was for 16 years a senior producer with BBC Radio, where she directed more than a hundred hours of audio dramas, and she was involved in major arts events such as the Africa95 and Africa '05 festivals, as well as the 2007 Abolition commemoration season.
 She wrote and produced for BBC Radio 4 in January 2001 the programme Stealing the Glory, about the Arctic explorer Matthew Henson, presented by Colin Salmon.